luke-holt/hdc-experiment/readme.md

 # Usage

 First, find a large text file.
 For example, I used the [complete works of Shakespeare](https://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt).
 Nearly 900,000 words.
 Then, generate the seed vectors and the profile vector from this text with `make-profile`.
 Depending on your hardware, this may take a minute or so.
+Please be patient.
 ```sh
 $ ./hdc-experiment make-profile input.txt profile.hdv
 ```